To provide you with the best experience, cookies are used on this site. Find out more here.

 Conquer the Long Walk, Windsor’s iconic tree-lined avenue into the Great Park.
 Will you make it up as far as the famous Copper Horse Statue?

 Us Brits love the combination of savoury and sweet treats, accompanied by some of the 165 million cups of tea we drink each day in the UK and there are few traditions more deliciously decadent than Afternoon Tea.
 Town centre hotels offering Afternoon Tea menus include The Castle Hotel Windsor, Macdonald Windsor Hotel and Sir Christopher Wren Hotel.
-Or perhaps reserve a table near the window of The Ivy on the Windsor's High Street and you will have a view of Windsor Castle as you spread the jam and cream on to your scones!
+Or perhaps reserve a table near the window of The Ivy on the Windsor's High Street and you will have a view of Windsor Castle as you spread jam and cream on your scones!

 With two pedestrianised shopping centres, recognised high street brands as well as a sprinkling of independent stores, shopping really is a great reason to come to Windsor and Eton town centres.
 There are lots of food and drink stops for refuelling too.